 Like many first-of-their-kind innovations, Vacuum Fit didn’t get everything right immediately.
 The biggest limitation was it didn’t have much effect on the critical rear foot, but a second-generation Vacuum station corrected this oversight.
 Today, the Fischer Vacuum is a Full Fit process, and still the only heat molding technology that facilitates reducing shell volume.

-Three years ago, Fischer augmented its point-of-sale technology with a podium that takes a 3D scan of the foot and lower leg, the better to match the skier to the optimal Fischer boot model.
+Four years ago, Fischer augmented its point-of-sale technology with a podium that takes a 3D scan of the foot and lower leg, the better to match the skier to the optimal Fischer boot model.
 A similar scanning technology is also available in a smartphone app so skiers can scan themselves.

 With the arrival of a worldwide pandemic, the ability to read a skier’s foot and ankle area in precise detail without the bootfitter touching the customer has become an attractive selling point.
 Even if only a few shops adopt the Fischer Scan-Fit system, the exponential expansion of Fischer’s data collection points will increase the accuracy of its lasts, a significant contribution to their boot R&D efforts.

 Following a season of relatively little model turnover, 2020 was a banner year for new boot models chez Fischer.
 RC4 Podium GT introduced a new series of race clones that slipped into the Fischer line just below its trio of real-deal (92mm last) RC4 Podium monoblock race boots.
-The narrow-lasted (96mm +/- 3mm) Podium GT 130 is the sole survivor of a series that debuted in three flexes.

 What makes Fischer’s strong move into the backcountry domain so significant is how well Ranger and Ranger One perform when you’re flying downhill.
 They’re precise, reactive and most all, more close fitting than the RC4 Vacuum boots that occupy the center of Fischer’s line.
 After skiing in the RC4 Curv 130, the Ranger 130 feels like it was made for another sport.
 Which it was – namely, Alpine Touring – only it skis so damn well it’s a pity to limit its life to endless slogging uphill.

-The Ranger is far from the first AT-compatible boot with real-deal ski-ability, nor is it the only one of its ilk to debut three years ago, but it does represent a new twist in the helix that blends the Alpine and AT genomes.
+The Ranger is far from the first AT-compatible boot with real-deal ski-ability, nor is it the only one of its ilk to debut four years ago, but it does represent a new twist in the helix that blends the Alpine and AT genomes.
 All the security of an Alpine shell is there, with snow feel that has to be skied to be appreciated.

 The GripWalk soles that are now standard issue on resort boots infiltrated the Alpine world from backcountry skiing.
 It’s looking like better traction won’t be the only technology to migrate from touring back into the resort.
 Lightweight shell designs like Ranger might soon be ubiquitous, too.